ucsb-cs56-projects/cs56-games-checkers/W18_proj00.md

 Fuheng Zhao, Runyu Gao

 a.
-In this checkers project, we are going to simulate two players playing checker game with each other.
-Potentially, we will add an AI so that the player can play by him/herself.
-We are also going to fix some bug and make this checker game more fun.
+In this checkers project, you can simulate two players playing checker game with each other.
+In this checker game, you want to defeat your opponent by elemination all the opponents' pieces.
+You can either play the commandline or gui version of this game for fun.
 b.
 At current state, there is a gui and command line version of this game in some poor condition.

   As a user, I can play checker game with my firend at gui so that I can gain friendship.